-#1.
-What Has Been Your Strategy For Increasing [insert KPIs here] Over The Past 6 Months?
+Q #1.
+“What Has Been Your Strategy for Increasing [insert KPIs here] Over the Past 6 Months?”

 “Since the main KPI for this campaign was newsletter subscriptions, we used content marketing to get this accomplished.
 We made relationships with community bloggers and popular websites that are closely related to your niche to help get our content out to the target demographic.”

 An answer like this shows the provider is well prepared and has an actionable plan to help you accomplish your goals.

-#2.
-How Has Your Work Increased My [insert KPIs here] Over The Past 6 Months?
+Q #2.
+“How Has Your Work Increased my [insert KPIs here] Over the Past 6 Months?”

-“Because you want an increase in online exposure, Key Performance Indicators for your campaign are organic traffic, referral traffic, and newsletter sign ups.
-Over the past 6 months we have increased organic traffic by 20%, referral traffic by 15%, and earned 3,000 extra subscribers to the newsletter – an increase of 25%.”
+“Because you want an increase in online exposure, Key Performance Indicators for your campaign are organic traffic, referral traffic, and newsletter sign-ups.
+Over the past six months, we have increased organic traffic by 20%, referral traffic by 15%, and earned 3,000 extra subscribers to the newsletter – an increase of 25%.”

-#3.
-Explain How Your Methods Impact The KPIs For My Campaign?
+Q #3.
+“Explain How Your Methods Impact the KPIs for my Campaign?”

 “Since a KPI for your campaign was sales, our team used CRO, or conversion rate optimization, to help understand how we can get more sales out of current traffic.
-We test different versions of landing pages, and change certain layouts in the shopping cart to test the differences and see which will have the best results.
-Testing things like this has a direct impact to increasing sales.”[/quote]
+We test different versions of landing pages and change certain layouts in the shopping cart to test the differences and see which will have the best results.
+Testing things like this have a direct impact on increasing sales.”

 While not every SEO provider will be doing CRO, the idea is no different than explaining to a client that building backlinks to a site will increase rank in the search engines, and in turn, should increase organic traffic.

 The key here is to look out for anything resembled to be automated.
-Methods like this will not only have little effect, but could lead to the website getting penalized down the road.
-More blatantly poor work could include strategies revolving around article submissions, press releases, social bookmarking, blog commenting, and low quality guest blogging.
+Methods like this will not only have little effect but could lead to the website getting penalized down the road.
+More blatantly poor work could include strategies revolving around article submissions, press releases, social bookmarking, blog commenting, and low-quality guest blogging.

 “The main focus of our link building strategy revolves around content creation and outreach.
-Strategies like regular blog publishing and developing content assets (whitepapers, videos, etc) while reaching out to people to gain exposure around these assets, are part of our strategy for improving the backlink profile of your website.”
+Strategies like regular blog publishing and developing content assets (whitepapers, videos, etc.) while reaching out to people to gain exposure around these assets, are part of our strategy for improving the backlink profile of your website.”

-This answer promotes the “build relationships, not links” kind of link building.
-This is a very organic, quality, sustainable method of link building that will stand up to any change in search engine algorithms.
+This answer promotes the “build relationships, not links” kind of link building; this is a very organic, quality, sustainable method of link building that will stand up to any change in search engine algorithms.
 What you typically don’t want to hear is anything with the words blast, automate, scraper, and dofollow.

 “The core of the content strategy lies within the company blog.
-We’ve developed a blog publishing schedule that allows company employees and influential guest bloggers in related niches to be actively involved.
-This will help us on two fronts, 1) helping to establish a community and following through trust, knowledge, and transparency 2) curating the best blog posts and using them to get more traffic from current newsletter subscribers.”
+We’ve developed a blog publishing schedule that allows company employees and influential guest bloggers in related niches to be actively involved; this will help us on two fronts, 1) helping to establish a community and following through trust, knowledge, and transparency 2) curating the best blog posts and using them to get more traffic from current newsletter subscribers.”

 The answers here will vary quite a bit, but they should all have a common theme – relying on genuine content to help grow metrics that will help the company as a whole.
-If you hear generic statements like “we submit a press release once a quarter”, rest assured, there is no strategy.
+If you hear generic statements like “we submit a press release once a quarter,” rest assured, there is no strategy.